Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   #### Activity Period

   Every pipeline has an activity period associated with it.
 This is the period in time in which the pipeline should be actively processing data.
 Those time stamps are in the properties *start* and *end* located at the bottom of the pipeline editor.

-  These times are UTC.
+These times are in UTC.
 Set the *start* property to the time right now, and set the *end* property to 1 week from now.
 This will ensure that your data factory will not be producing data over too long a period of time and we do that only because the [data generator]() (which you set up earlier and should be running) will not run infinitely.
 Once you have updated the *start* and *end* properties ***you should now click the *Deploy* button at the top of the blade***.

- Azure Data Factory is deployed now.
+ **Azure Data Factory is deployed now**.
 Joined results will start to appear in the Azure Data Lake store in stream/joined followed by scored results in stream/scoring etc. For more on how to monitor the pipeline read [here](https://docs.microsoft.com/en-us/azure/data-factory/data-factory-monitor-manage-pipelines).

 ## Visualization